Office of the Superintendent of Financial Institutions

 OSFI employs some 700 people in offices located in Ottawa, Montreal, Toronto and Vancouver.
-It is organized into four main sectors:
+It is organized into five main sectors:

 Regulation enhances the safety and soundness of the financial system through the evaluation of system-wide risks, and through the promotion of sound business and financial practices by providing guidelines, policy and recommendations.

 Accounting Policy: Develop strategy and policy related to internal, national and international accounting policy and financial reporting; contribute to the development and effective implementation of sound accounting and assurance standards to meet regulatory needs.

 Capital: Develop capital standards for domestic financial institutions; contribute to the development of sound international capital standards; and approve capital precedents.

 Legal Services: Provide or obtain all legal advice and legal services required.

 Legislation and Approvals: Contribute to the development of legislation, regulations and guidance that maintain or strengthen public confidence in Canada’s federally regulated financial sector; prepare recommendations related to applications made by financial institutions for regulatory consent; and assess compliance by financial institutions with their governing legislation.

 Research: Identify emerging international issues that may be relevant to OSFI; and provide ongoing research support for projects.